Prevention

 Do not launch the boat into any B.C. waters until you have received instruction from a B.C.
 Provincial Aquatic Invasive Species Inspector.

 If you are transporting any type of watercraft in B.C. (boat, kayak, paddleboard, etc.) it is mandatory to stop and report to all provincial invasive mussel watercraft inspection stations along your travel route.
+Failing to stop at a B.C. inspection station can result in a $690 fine.

 If you are hauling watercraft outside of inspection hours, call the 1-800 inspection hotline at 1-877-952-7277 (RAPP).

-Additional penalties
+Additional Penalties

 In B.C.

-Allowing an aquatic invasive species (AIS) to escape for a first time offender:
+Allowing an aquatic invasive species (AIS) to escape for a first-time offender:

 • fines ranging from $2,500 to a maximum of $250,000; or